mayukhkchanda/React-Instagram-Clone/README.md

 - The application supports **CRUD**(Create/Read/Update/Delete) operations for _Instagram's Post_ like functionality.
 Users can upload/Edit/Delete images as post using the application after they are signed in.

+- Implemented Follow/Unfollow functionality among Users.

-- Developed an _Instagram news feed_ like feature allowing users to view posts made by other users.
+- Implemented an _Instagram news feed_ like feature allowing users to view posts made by other users.

-- Developed Like/Un-Like and comment functionality allowing users to like/un-like and comment on posts.
+- Implemented Like/Un-Like and comment functionality allowing users to like/un-like and comment on posts.

 - The application requires users to sign in(or sign up) to view/upload images/posts.